-Connecticut's Covered Bridges
+Covered Bridges Loop, Connecticut

 Take your time exploring the roughly 100-mile loop through the northwest corner of the state.

-New England's Historic Trails
+New England's Historic Trails, Massachusetts

 You might think a drive up the California coast is best done in the summer, but it's also beautiful, and still pretty warm, in the fall.

-Start outside Los Angeles and do an oceanside hike in Point Mugu State Park.
+Start outside Los Angeles with an oceanside hike in Point Mugu State Park.
 Then trace the coast on Highway 101 to Santa Barbara, where you can spend a night and stroll down State Street, which is filled with shops and restaurants.
 Make a side trip to nearby Solvang, which is modeled after an old Danish town, with wineries and beautiful scenery outside.
 If you have the time, continue north for more ocean scenery.

-The Olympic Peninsula
+The Olympic Peninsula, Washington

 Make your way through the rugged coast of Washington, including Olympic National Park, for beautiful views of mountains and lush forests.

 Start in Seattle and loop around the Puget Sound, stopping for ferry boat detours to Vashon Island or Whidbey Island.
 On Vashon, you can walk the beaches or visit Point Robinson Lighthouse for a taste of Washington island life.
 Stop to hike in Olympic National Park, and then carry on to historic Port Townsend, where you can wander among the old waterfront neighborhoods and Victorian houses.